FahdChenneoui/ReactNative/README.md

 - Node.js
 - Express.js
-- Other Back-End technologies or libraries
+- Other Back-End technologies and libraries

 ### Frontend